J-PWalk/NC-BE-Portfolio-Work/README.md

    ```

 ## Usage
-To start the server, run the following command:
+To start the server locally, run the following command:
 ```
 npm start
 ```
 The server will start running at `http://localhost:3000`.

 ### Available Endpoints